-"Stav" - Stav Arm
+"Stay" - Stay Arm

 Arms the partition to which the keypad is assigned.
 All Stay/Away type zones will be automatically bypassed.
 Delay type zones will provide entry and exit delay.
+The keypad will not sound when a zone is violated during the exit delay.
+After completing the exit delay, the keypad will sound 3 beeps, indicating that the system is armed.
 The Quick Arm feature must be enabled for this key to function (Section [015], Option [4]).
 If Quick Arming is not enabled, the user must enter their access code after pressing the function key in order to arm the system in the Stay mode.

-"Awav" - Awav Arm
+"Away" - Away Arm